modernish/modernish/README.md

 Modernish includes a battery of shell bug, quirk and feature tests, each of which is given a special ID.
 These are easy to query using the `thisshellhas` function, e.g. `if thisshellhas LOCAL, then` ...
-That same function also tests if 'thisshellhas' a particular reserved word or builtin command.
+That same function also tests if 'thisshellhas' a particular reserved word, builtin command or shell option.

 To reduce start up time, the main bin/modernish script only includes the bug/quirk/feature tests that are essential to the functioning of it; these are